alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ### 08/28/2025
 - Finished the ashtray holder 1.0 and printed it.
 I was a little bit tight in the width, and long in the length.
 My bolt holes also weren't all that exact.
 - I decided to use M3 bolts directly into the PLA.
-Should be tight enough, especially becasue the screen kind of rests on the ashtray itself
+Should be tight enough, especially because the screen kind of rests on the ashtray itself
 - Made changes and have V 2.0 printing right now at the lab.
 - Downloaded KiCAD.
-I think it's overkill for this project and I'll probably just use perf board, but I do love the sexyness of a real PCB.
+I think it's overkill for this project and I'll probably just use perf board, but I do love the sexiness of a real PCB.
 I kinda just want to create an MVP that works, and then I'll maybe make it nice.

 ### 08/27/2025
 - Started designing the ashtray holder for the screen

 ### 08/06/2025:
-- I Think I'm giving up on my wifi dreams and going CAN BUS like the rest of the automotive world
+- I think I'm giving up on my wifi dreams and going CAN BUS like the rest of the automotive world
 - I learned you must use a full blown ESP32 if you want to use can bus, the C3 and S3 don't natively speak canbus.
-- And if you want to use CAN, you need a little break out board.
+- And if you want to use CAN, you need a little breakout board.
 Chat elegantly explained it as a walkie talkie.
 The ESPs already can communicate but they need the breakout board to send the message correctly.
 CAN does the whole high/low thing that the ESP can't drive

 ### 08/2/2025:
-- still working on this wifi reliability thing, I think the c3 is just worse generally, maybe an antennae thing.
+- still working on this wifi reliability thing, I think the c3 is just worse generally, maybe an antenna thing.
-- uploaded the same SHT sketch to an esp32 (regular) and printed the wifi strength and in th kitchen right next to the AP the signal is like -68 dbm which isn't great, and then in the room it's -90 or less which is just terrible, could definitely contribute to the connectivity
+- uploaded the same SHT sketch to an esp32 (regular) and printed the wifi strength and in the kitchen right next to the AP the signal is like -68 dbm which isn't great, and then in the room it's -90 or less which is just terrible, could definitely contribute to the connectivity
--  added lines in the softAP that explicitly sets the max power at 20W, and makes sure the wifi doesn't sleep or go into low pwower mode
+-  added lines in the softAP that explicitly sets the max power at 20W, and makes sure the wifi doesn't sleep or go into low power mode
--  Considering either going to CAN Bus, which would make me a bit sad, or getting a stronger mini-AP, like an infrastructre spec one.
+-  Considering either going to CAN Bus, which would make me a bit sad, or getting a stronger mini-AP, like an infrastructure spec one.
 -  Still trying to figure out if it's really a wifi strength thing or what.
 But I do feel like I'm asking a lot of the one little ESP to both drive a screen, touch polling, and set up a wifi network.
 -